planning by citypaul

 - Always wait for explicit "yes" before committing

-❌ **Steps that span multiple commits**
+❌ **Slices that span multiple PRs**

-❌ **Writing code before tests**
+❌ **Writing changed behavior before its test**

 ❌ **Plans that change silently**